ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_SECURITY\_

-This table contains information about the state of the security module.
+SYS_SECURITY\_ describes the state of the security module.

 | Column name     | Type        | Description                             |
 | --------------- | ----------- | --------------------------------------- |